Wildboar-Software/directory/apps/meerkat-docs/docs/roadmap.md

 at this time.
 However, the very high-level roadmap for Meerkat DSA can be broken down to the following versions.

-## Version 2.8.0 - Cross References

-This update will introduce support for cross references, allowing DSAs to share routing information pertaining to other known DSAs.
-This will allow the entire DIT to become more discoverable and performant.

 ## Version 2.9.0 - Schema Update ("Wildboar Schema")

 This update will introduce thousands of new schema objects defined by Wildboar